 In the first stanza of this piece the speaker begins by stating that an unknown group of “Children” were picking up “our bones.”
 This is the first reference he makes to himself as part of a group that includes the reader.
 It is also a very interesting first line that pulls a reader deeper into the narrative of the poem.

 Also important to consider is the format of the poem itself especially when the title is considered.
-One must assume these words are meant as a short note, or “postcard” from the site of a volcanic disaster.
+One must assume these words are meant as a short note or “postcard” from the site of a volcanic disaster.
 All that is left of those who once lived there are the bones.

 The speaker is able to look from the present into the future and describe the loss “We” feel over the terrible disaster that befell “us.”
 The first thing he notes is that the children are never going to know what the bones are they are holding.
-They were once like “foxes on the hill,” moving sporadically and efficiently, creating, living and then unfortunately, dying.
+They were once like “foxes on the hill,” moving sporadically and efficiently, creating, living, and then, unfortunately, dying.

-In the second stand the speaker looks back again to a time in “autumn” when he and the all encompassing “We” of the narrative were alive.
+In the second stanza, the speaker looks back again to a time in “autumn” when he and the all encompassing “We” of the narrative were alive.
 Stevens then presents an image of autumn that is poignant and quite visible.
 He speaks of the “sharp air” and the “smell” of grapes.
 These are very human ways of understanding the world and they contrast with the darkness of what happened to the population.
 It also says something about the new “Children.”
 They are never going to be able to understand their past from another perspective.

 The speaker specifically states that the children are never going to know the bones they are holding are as alive as they are.
 They once breathed “frost” on the mountainside and lived full and productive lives.